-Cells that are in good health age, repair and grow well, they produce ample levels of energy to function, and they manage stressors well to keep your body and mind running smoothly.
+Cells that are in good health age, repair, and grow well, they produce ample levels of energy to function, and they manage your stress response to keep your body and mind running smoothly.
 So how do you keep cells in good health to ensure this work is all ticking over nicely?

 How can I keep my cells healthy?

-Since you are almost entirely made of cells, when we think of living “healthy”, we’re actually talking about keeping our cells healthy.
-So the usual rules apply: eat a well-balanced diet, maintain good levels of exercise, don’t smoke, make sure you get enough sleep daily and minimize life stress, alcohol intake and exposure to environmental toxins.
+Since you are almost entirely made of cells, when we think of living “healthy”, we're actually talking about keeping our cells healthy.
+So the usual rules apply: eat a well-balanced diet, maintain good levels of exercise, don't smoke, make sure you get enough sleep daily and minimize life stress (to also minimize the need for cellular stress responses), alcohol intake, and exposure to environmental toxins.
 Textbook stuff.